Get more candidates for recruitment by catching their attention.

 There are various ways to catch the attention of potential candidates.
 Similar to targeting customers, think about who it is you are looking for and where you might find them.
+It’s important you understand the targeting to get more candidates for recruitment.

 A great way to create target profiles of candidates is to look at your current employees and what common traits they might have – including what skills they might be lacking.
 A skill gap analysis is very helpful in identifying who you need to look for when recruiting.